-This is required for all applications, except where you are only applying for Organic Farming or Upland HIA for deer management.
+This is required for all applications, except where you are only applying for Organic Farming, Upland HIA for deer management or Improving Public Access.

 This will help to identify the options or actions that may be appropriate to help deal with these risks and where they should be located to maximise their effectiveness.